 The first is a TIME-BASED EXPUNGEMENT.
-In order to qualify for this type of expungement (ALL):
+In order to qualify for this type of expungement the offense:

-- The offense that the record was created for must have happened before your 21stbirthday
+- That the record was created for must have happened before your 21stbirthday

-- The offense did not result in death or serious bodily injury, nor was the offense committed with the intent to cause death or serious bodily injury
+- Did not result in death or serious bodily injury, nor was the offense committed with the intent to cause death or serious bodily injury

-- The offense was not committed while armed with or carrying a dangerous weapon
+- Not committed while armed with or carrying a dangerous weapon

-- The offense was not committed against an elderly or disabled person
+- Not committed against an elderly or disabled person

-- The offense is not a sex offense, a sex offense involving a child, or a sexually violent offense
+- Is not a sex offense, a sex offense involving a child, or a sexually violent offense

-- The offense is not Operating Under the Influence (of liquor or drugs)
+- Not Operating Under the Influence (of liquor or drugs)

-- The offense is not a firearms violation or a violation for illegal sale of a firearm
+- Isn't firearms violation or a violation for illegal sale of a firearm

-- The offense is not a violation of any restraining or harassment prevention orders
+- Is not a violation of any restraining or harassment prevention orders

-- The offense is not an assault or assault and battery on a household member
+- Not an assault or assault and battery on a household member

-- The offense is not a felony violation under Massachusetts General Laws, Chapter 265
+- Isn't a felony violation under Massachusetts General Laws, Chapter 265

 - If the offense is a felony, you must have completed all parts of your sentence at least 7 years ago.
 If the offense is a misdemeanor, you must have completed all parts of your sentence at least three years ago.